 Do silicone molds take on the scents or colors

 Our silicone molds do not take on any scents, oils, or perfume you may use in your own exclusive soap formula.
 You can cast all your different soap formulas using the same mold.
 For example, you may use the same silicone mold to make soap bars, wax products, bath flizzies, hard lotion bars, and even pumice bars.
 In some of these cases, your formula would start as a liquid slurry and then solidify to a harden state for de-molding.

-Our silicone molds can be used for hot or cold soap formulas
+Can silicone molds be used for hot or cold recipes.

-Our silicone molds may used for both hot or cold process soap formulas.
 Our molds can withstand temperatures up to 350° F. and for rapid cooling, our molds may be placed in cooling units.
-Our can be placed in a freezer for a short time as well.
+Our you can place them in a freezer for a short time, of course.

 Our silicone molds can be created as 6-, 8-, or 12-cavity molds, although we recommend creating a 12-cavity mold.
 The number of cavities in the mold will produce that number of soap bars in a single cast.
 Your mold will give you complete control over the exact weight and dimensions of your soap bar.
 There is no need to be concern about the correct weight and size as with hand-cut soap bars.
 And each time you cast, your cavity molds give you a uniform consistency of your name or logo.